What is winter itch?

-Winter itch, also known as pruritus hiemalis, is a type of subclinical dermatitis, which affects individuals during cold weather.
+Winter itch, also known as pruritus hiemalis, is a type of subclinical dermatitis, that affects individuals during cold weather.

-Winter itch can affect the healthy population of all ages, with a higher prevalence in older people with dry skin.
+Winter itch can affect the healthy population of all ages, but has a higher prevalence in older people with dry skin.

 The exact cause of winter itch is unknown.
 Factors associated with winter itch include:

 - Itching associated with cold weather, often coexisting with dry skin

 - Itch presenting in autumn and winter, and clearing up during the summer months

 - The aggravation of symptoms by the wearing of certain types of textures, such as flannel or woollen wear.

 Similar symptoms have also been reported in patients exposed to refrigerated air conditioning during the summer months.
 Winter itch is not influenced by frequency of bathing or by the temperature of the bath water.

 What are the clinical features of winter itch?